DENNIS C. HENRY, Ph.D.

 He taught the full range of courses, with regular offerings in electronics and instrumentation, electromagnetism and circuits, E&M theory, statistical and thermal physics, modern physics, physics of sound and music, and experimental modern physics.
 He developed and taught special-topics courses in magnetic measurements and materials, electromagnetic interference and compatibility, U.S. railroad history, and communications technology, among others.
 During schooling he worked in technical positions at 3M Company, Northern Pacific Railway Signal Department, Purdue University, University of Iowa, Hoosier Crown Corporation, Wabash College, and in his own electronics shop.

-His research with students and in industry has focused on magnetic shielding in pipes, electromagnetic interference, soft magnetic materials, railroad control systems and numerous proprietary technologies and inventions.
+His research with students and in industry focused on magnetic shielding in pipes, electromagnetic interference, soft magnetic materials, railroad control systems and numerous proprietary technologies and inventions.

 Professional, Technical, Historical and Honorary Society Memberships